slaube86/news-reader/README.md

 - Switch sorting between date and source.
 - Click `🗺️ Karte` to open the interactive world map showing which countries are mentioned in the news.
 The sidebar lists countries by article count; click a country for details.
 - For Persian articles, click "Übersetzen" (Translate) for automatic translation.
-- Articles are automatically saved to IndexedDB (available offline).
+- Articles are automatically saved via Dexie.js (available offline).

 ## Notes

 - CORS Proxy: Custom Cloudflare Worker with allowlist as primary proxy, `allorigins.win` as fallback.
+Both are raced in parallel.
+- Feed Aggregator: Worker endpoint `/feeds/all` loads all feeds server-side in one request.
 - Translation: Cloudflare Workers AI (free tier: 10,000 neurons/day).
+- Rate-Limiting: Worker limits each IP to 60 requests per minute.
 - If individual feeds fail, the app displays error details in the sidebar.

 ## License